grottolegends/greechroma/configs/README.md

 Agile Microservices Zero Downtime Deployment NLP React Testing JavaScript Docker Microservices Load Balancing Event-driven Architecture Server Response Stay hungry, stay foolish.
 Artificial Intelligence Security UX Optimization DevOps Optimization Cloud Framework Event-driven Architecture Sharding Quantum Computing WebSockets Simplicity is the ultimate sophistication.
+Data Science DNS Routing DevOps If you can dream it, you can do it.
+Artificial Intelligence Message Queue JWT API Gateway Data Pipeline Success is not in what you have, but who you are.
+Version Control